tfarina/isengard/c/cstyleguide.md

 Structs and unions should use SCREAMING_SNAKE_CASE.
 Write all words in uppercase and separate them with underscores.

 Use a noun or noun phrase for the name.
+Prefix the tag with an underscore (_), and use the same uppercase name for the typedef.

 **Example:**
 ```